Hiya, I am Hanako and this is my blog. Get around the site on the right or read on below!

 • The devil appears in a red flame

 I step out onto the street and it’s pitch black.
 The roads are empty and lamp light glows on the pavement.
 In my left hand I clutch an alarm with my fingers poised to pull the pin should anyone get too close.
 I’m aware of everything and everyone.
 I cross the road when figures approach.
-Continue reading
+I stay out of reaching distance.
+My legs are electric and ready to sprint.
+My head twitches as a taxi driver slams the door shut.
+I can never be too careful.
+I used to think there was nothing I would drop my guard for.
+One… Continue reading

 The devil appears in a red flame